jedi-academy/learn-4711/data/tutorials/ci-todo08.md

 <img class="scale" src="/pix/tutorials/todo/72.png"/>

-In the "Output" section, you can choose "gzipped" compression for a smaller dump file, but you won't be able to open it using an editor.
+In the "Output" section, I recommend that you **do not** choose "gzipped" compression, as it caused issues for a number of teams in lab.
+Use the compression option "None".
-I recommend only doing this if you have a large database.

 <img class="scale" src="/pix/tutorials/todo/73.png"/>

-In the "Object creation options" section, do select the "Add DROP TABLE..." statement, so that the dump will replace tables when imported on another system.
+In the "Object creation options" section, **do select** the "Add DROP TABLE..." statement, so that the dump will replace tables when imported on another system.